-The buyer should ensure that a sufficient number of licenses are transferred to the divested business to allow it to operate the business post-closing.
-If the licenses are not transferred, the buyer should ensure that new licenses can be purchased (and factor in the cost).
+The buyer should ensure that the licenses that are transferred as part of the business are sufficient in number for the business post-closing.
+If the licenses are not transferred, the buyer should ensure that new licenses can be purchased (and factor in the cost) so that the business can continue to operate after the closing.

-The seller should determine how a transfer of those licenses could impact the retained business and should also consider evaluating all of its licenses before pursuing a carve-out transaction.
-This type of evaluation helps the seller ensure that it retains sufficient licenses to operate the retained business but is not paying for more licenses than necessary.
+The seller should determine how a transfer of those licenses could impact its retained businesses and should also consider evaluating all of its licenses in advance of pursuing a carve-out transaction.
+This type of evaluation helps the seller ensure that it retains sufficient licenses necessary (but is not paying the licensor for more licenses than are necessary) to operate its retained businesses.